LivingLabPlus/demand-foresight-citation/readme.md

 Manager files handle data processing and integration across the app:

 - **`document_manager.py`**:
   Manages document processing, particularly PDF handling.
-It extracts and cleans text from PDFs, organizes pages with tags, and integrates with `SheetManager`, `PineconeManager`, and `SessionManager` for document metadata and storage.
+It extracts and cleans text from PDFs, organizes pages with tags.

 - **`llm_manager.py`**:
-  Interfaces with OpenAI and Gemini language models for tasks like text summarization and embedding generation.
-It includes prompt templates to ensure consistency in document summaries and interactions.
+  Interfaces with OpenAI language models for embedding generation tasks.

 - **`pinecone_manager.py`**:
   Configures and manages a Pinecone vector database, where document embeddings are stored and retrieved for similarity searches.
 This manager handles setting up and maintaining the Pinecone index.

 - **`session_manager.py`**:
   Manages user session data, including chat message transformation and caching.
-It formats message histories for consistent display and integrates with `SheetManager` and `PineconeManager`.

-- **`sheet_manager.py`**:
-  Connects to Google Sheets for data storage and retrieval, facilitating real-time data updates.
-It manages API authentication and operations like reading and writing data to specific worksheets.

 - **`tag_manager.py`**:
   Provides a tagging system for document categorization.
 Users can add and delete tags, which are validated against existing tags for consistency.
-Tag changes are stored in Google Sheets and synchronized with the session state.
+Tag changes are transmitted to backend and synchronized with the session state.

 ### RAG File